AWS News Blog

 - Issue the

 aws deploy installcommand from your on-premises instance.
 This will install the CodeDeploy agent onto the instance and configure it to communicate with a supported AWS Region.
-Today, CodeDeploy is available in the US East (Northern Virginia) and US West (Oregon) regions.
+Today, CodeDeploy is available in the US East (N. Virginia) and US West (Oregon) regions.

 - Update or create a new CodeDeploy Deployment Group to add your on-premises instance to a new or existing application.
 You can do this step from the CLI or via the CodeDeploy console.